Karthikeya108/AdvancedObjectDetection/README.md

 <img src="./images/frontview_reflectance.png" height="200" width="1000">

-One can find the implementation in the `python` source files and `ipynb` files
+One can find the implementation in the `python` source files and `ipynb` files.

+Next steps:

+    1. Develop a deep learning model to train an 3d object detector using only the point cloud dataset and project the bounding boxes on camera images.
+    2. Develop a deep learning model to train an 3d object detector with features extracted from both images and lidar point cloud.

 References:

+    Title: Are we ready for Autonomous Driving?
+The KITTI Vision Benchmark Suite
+    Authors: Andreas Geiger and Philip Lenz and Raquel Urtasun

     Title: Vehicle Detection from 3D Lidar Using Fully Convolutional Network
     Authors: Bo Li, Tianlei Zhang and Tian Xia